 The Legend of St. Theobald

-Legend has it that the town originated from a miracle attributed to St. Theobald, the Bishop of Gubbio (Umbria, Italy).
+Legend states that the town originated from a miracle attributed to St. Theobald, the Bishop of Gubbio (Umbria, Italy).

-In 1160, Ubald (or Theobald), a medieval bishop of Gubbio in Umbria saw his death coming soon and promised his Dutch servant his episcopal ring as a reward for his loyalty.
-When Ubald died, the servant tried to get the ring off and pulled off the whole thumb.
+In 1160, Ubald (or Theobald), a medieval bishop of Gubbio in Umbria, saw his death coming soon and promised his Dutch servant his episcopal ring as a reward for his loyalty.
+When Ubald died, the servant tried to remove the ring and pull off the whole thumb.
 Hiding the precious relic, he set out for his homeland.
 In June 1161, after crossing the Alps, he came into Alsace and stopped in a place covered with a large forest of fir trees.
 Tired, he leaned his pilgrim staff against a tree and fell asleep.
-When he woke up he discovered that the staff had taken root.
+When he woke up, he discovered that the staff had taken root.

-From the Engelbourg Castle, the Count of Ferrette saw three bright lights shone forth from the top of the fir trees and came down to meet the pilgrim.
-When the Count understood this was a heavenly sign, he promised to built a chapel on the site.
-Immediately the staff was released… the site where the chapel was later built by the count became the town of Thann and the finger relic of Ubald stayed there to be venerated inside the new sanctuary.
+From the Engelbourg Castle, the Count of Ferrette saw three bright lights shine from the top of the fir trees and came down to meet the pilgrim.
+When the Count understood this was a heavenly sign, he promised to build a chapel on the site.
+Immediately the staff was released… the site where the chapel was later built by the count became the town of Thann, and the finger relic of Ubald stayed there to be venerated inside the new sanctuary.

 From the Counts of Ferrette to the Habsburgs and the French

 In 1324, Countess Jeanne of Ferrette married Albert II of Habsburg in Masevaux.
-By legitimate process Thann and its surroundings became an entirely Austrian territory.
-The Austrian dynasty granted a great number of charters to the town with the right to mint money, to hold large public markets, and to use a coat of arms and a seal.
+By legitimate process, Thann and its surroundings became an entirely Austrian territory.
+The Austrian dynasty granted many charters to the town with the right to mint money, hold large public markets, and use a coat of arms and a seal.

-After the Thirty Years’ War, on the 24th October 1648 the Habsburgs signed the Treaty of Westphalia, stipulating the transfer of Thann and their Alsatian territories to France.
+After the Thirty Years’ War, on the 24th of October 1648, the Habsburgs signed the Treaty of Westphalia, stipulating the transfer of Thann and their Alsatian territories to France.
 From then on, Thann shared the history of the province of Alsace.

 Saint-Theobald Collegiate Church

-The Saint-Theobald Collegiate of Thann in Alsace is considered one of the most beautiful Gothic churches in Alsace.
-A local saying states: “The spire of Strasbourg is the highest, the spire of Freiburg is the broadest but the spire of Thann is the prettiest.”
+The Saint-Theobald Collegiate of Thann in Alsace is considered one of Alsace’s most beautiful Gothic churches.
+A local saying states: “The spire of Strasbourg is the highest, the spire of Freiburg is the broadest, but the spire of Thann is the prettiest.”